OurTechCommunity/catchup/CONTRIBUTING.md

 -   `cd` into the cloned repo directory.
 -   Run `npm install` in the root directory of the project to install all dependencies.
 -   [Install Asciidoctor.](https://asciidoctor.org/#installation)
--   Add a `.env` file in the root directory of the project with variables as mentioned in the [sample.env](https://github.com/OurTechCommunity/catchup/blob/main/sample.env) file and add random strings as values.
+-   Add a `.env` file in the root directory of the project with variables as mentioned in the [`sample.env` file](https://github.com/OurTechCommunity/catchup/blob/main/sample.env) and add random strings as values.
 This will prevent errors.

     Example: `DETA_PROJECT_KEY=lsjdbvkjsdbksbdkcjs`

 -   Run `npm run test` in the root directory of the project to build [the summary site](https://catchup.ourtech.community/summary) once and start a hot reload server.
 The web app should be accessible on `http://localhost:<port>`.
 (The port will appear in the server console.)
 -   The summary site uses a Static Site Generator called [Asciidoctor](https://asciidoctor.org).
-    -   Run `sh summary/build.sh` in the root directory of the project to build [the summary site](https://catchup.ourtech.community/summary).
+    -   Run the command `sh util/build.sh` in the root directory of the project to build [the summary site](https://catchup.ourtech.community/summary).
     -   The site should be accessible at `http://localhost:<port>/summary` or `http://localhost:<port>/summary/<summary_number>` after running `npm run test` in the root directory of the project.
 (The port will appear in the server console.)
         -   The `npm run test` builds the summary site just once, so for further Asciidoctor changes to reflect, the command will have to be run again.
 -   Make contribution(s)